-Looking to buy tickets for a popular music concert or big sporting event?
+Looking to buy tickets for a popular music concert or big sporting event now that COVID-19 restrictions have been loosened?
 We explain how to stay safe and avoid falling victim to ticket scammers.

 The fake ticket problem

 Whenever a big event is on the horizon, whether it’s a popular gig or a sporting event, you can guarantee scammers will be rubbing their hands with glee at the potential to make a few quid.

 Over the last year, this is likely to have been less of an issue as countless popular events have been cancelled due to the coronavirus pandemic.